jovotech/jovo-framework/integrations/plugin-debugger/docs/debugger-config.md

 ## Introduction

+The Jovo Debugger is a tool that lets you test and review your Jovo app in the browser.
+Learn more about how you can [connect your Jovo app to the Jovo Debugger here](https://v4.jovo.tech/docs/debugger).

-The debugger configuration can be found in a file called `jovo.debugger.js`.
+The Debugger configuration can be found in a file called `jovo.debugger.js`.
+It makes it possible to customize things such as languages and buttons and is passed to the Debugger when the [`run` command](https://v4.jovo.tech/docs/run-command) is executed.

 Here is an example: